-Elisa Wallace is a 4 star three-day event rider.
+Elisa Wallace is a 4 star three-day event rider, YouTuber, and advocate for American Mustang adoption, off the track thoroughbreds, rider safety, and women in sport.
 She was listed as an alternate for the 2016 US Olympic team, and continues to work toward achieving her life-long dream of representing the USA in international competition.
-Elisa also works with American mustangs, with the goal of demonstrating the potential of this misunderstood breed by developing one up to the Advanced level in the sport of three-day eventing.
+Elisa is passionate about her work with American mustangs, aimed at demonstrating the potential of this misunderstood breed by developing one up to the Advanced level in the sport of three-day eventing.

 Elisa Wallace has been involved with horses her entire life.
 Both her parents are involved in horses: her father is an avid event rider and trainer, and her mother bred and raised young horses.
 Riding since before she could walk, it has always been a dream for Elisa to compete at the top international level and on the world stage at the Olympics.
 She did trot sets at the age of two and began eventing at the age of four.
 Everyone knew Elisa had talent to go to the top.
 Sometimes called part horse, she was often found sleeping or playing with the young foals that her mother and father raised.